SherG/tester1/site/content/post/short-workouts.md

 ### Double Your Strength

-In an interview with HITuni, a training resource, McGuff said:
+In an <a href="https://www.hituni.com/interviews/doug-mc-guff/#.XTSxrJNKi9Y" target="blank">interview</a> with HITuni, a training resource, McGuff said:

 "Most people . . . within 12-20 weeks will expect to easily see their **strength double** and their **body composition** will improve markedly and it will seem almost — compared to other approaches that they may have tried — it will almost seem too easy to them."